zejiang-unsw/zejiang-unsw.github.io/_pages/about.md

 This is Ze Jiang's personal homepage.
 Please also refer to my [homepage@UNSW](https://research.unsw.edu.au/people/dr-ze-jiang).

 ## A short introduction
-Ze Jiang is a researcher from the Water Research Centre at UNSW who specializes in the fascinating field of hydro-climatology.
+Ze Jiang is a research associate from the Water Research Centre at UNSW who specializes in the fascinating field of hydro-climatology.
 His research is centered on understanding the impact of climate change on the water cycle, specifically investigating the effects of global warming on drought and floods.
 Ze received his PhD in Water Resource Engineering from UNSW, where he developed an incredibly cool method known as Wavelet System Prediction (WASP), capable of predicting sustained hydro-climate changes.
 Ze's academic journey started with a B.Eng in Environmental Engineering from Hohai University, China.
 He then pursued a Joint M.Sc in "EuroAquae - HydroInformatics and Water Management" under the partnership of five prestigious European universities.
 Before relocating to Australia, Ze worked at the Tropical Marine Science Institute of the National University of Singapore, where he contributed to hydrological and crop modeling for two years.

 <b>Research Highlights:</b>
 * Development of [spectral transformation](https://doi.org/10.1029/2019WR026962) and its [application](https://doi.org/10.1016/j.jhydrol.2021.126816) in hydro-climatology
 * An [open-source tool](https://cran.r-project.org/web/packages/WASP/index.html) for improved system modelling: [Wavelet System Prediction (WASP)](https://doi.org/10.1016/j.envsoft.2020.104907)
+* *Postprocessing techniques* for correcting bias in [numerical weather predictions]() in the time-frequency domain
 * Quantification of future changes in drought and [agricultural production](https://doi.org/10.1007/s00704-018-2617-z) under global warming
-* *Postprocessing techniques* for correcting bias in [numerical weather predictions]() and *climate model simulations* ([Paper 1](https://doi.org/10.1029/2021GL092953) and [Paper 2](https://doi.org/10.1029/2022GL100550)) in the time-frequency domain
 * Development of [index-based drought insurance](https://doi.org/10.1108/AFR-02-2020-0020) for disaster risk transfer

 ## Selected Journal Publications